dbusteed/dbusteed.github.io/_posts/2025-12-01-diy-eurorack-voltage-controlled-amplifier.md

 > **SPOILER:** This build was only partly successful, but more on that later.

-## Step 1 & 2: Schematic and Stripboard Layout
+## Steps 1 & 2: Schematic and Stripboard Layout

 One of the easier approaches to VCAs (as far as I could tell) was to use an [operational transconductance amplifier](https://en.wikipedia.org/wiki/Operational_transconductance_amplifier) (OTA), which to selectively quote Wikipedia, is "an amplifier that...is...voltage controlled."
 Perfect!